Frequently Asked Questions

 What are the causes and consequences of conduct disorder?

-Physical, sexual and emotional abuse can also be contributing factors to the development of conduct disorder.
-Maternal rejection, early separation from parents without an adequate caregiver, and early institutionalization are all risk factors.
-Conduct disorder is often associated with attention-deficit hyperactivity disorder (ADHD), depression, bipolar disorder, anxiety, post-traumatic stress disorder (PTSD), and substance abuse.
-Suicidal behavior and self-mutilating behavior can be common in teenagers who have conduct disorder.
+Physical, sexual and emotional abuse can also contribute to the developing conduct disorder.
+Difficult or distant relationships with caregivers is also a risk factor.
+Conduct disorder is often associated with attention-deficit hyperactivity disorder (ADHD), depression, bipolar disorder, anxiety, post-traumatic stress disorder (PTSD), and substance abuse, though having these disorders does not mean a child will necessarily develop conduct disorder.
+Suicidal behavior and self-injury can be common in teenagers who have conduct disorder.

 What is the best way to treat a youngster with conduct disorder?

-A variety of treatment methods are available.
-Effective psychotherapies include parent management training, individual therapy, family therapy and social skills training.
-Through such programs, a youngster can learn to identify problems, recognize causes, appreciate consequences, learn to talk about feelings, and consider alternative ways of handling difficult situations.
+Many treatment methods are available.
+Effective therapies include parent management training, individual therapy, family therapy and social skills training.
+Through such programs, a child can learn to identify problems, recognize causes and consequences, learn to talk about feelings, and consider other ways of handling difficult situations.

 School based treatment programs, including residential therapy programs, can be helpful in trying to help a teen achieve academic success and improve their self-esteem.

-Medications can be helpful to treat underlying and associated medial conditions such as ADHD, depression, bipolar disorder, and anxiety.
+Medications can be helpful to treat underlying and associated medical conditions such as ADHD, depression, bipolar disorder, and anxiety.

-While not all youngsters with conduct disorder symptoms go on to become antisocial or criminal adults, ongoing adequate medical, emotional, educational and social supports are required for many years if teenagers with severely disturbed behavior are to go on to live meaningful lives and to become productive members of society.
+While not all children or teens with conduct disorder symptoms go on to become criminal adults, ongoing adequate medical, emotional, educational and social supports are needed for many years for teenagers with this disorder to go on to live meaningful, productive lives.